census-instrumentation/opencensus-website/content/quickstart/cpp/metrics.md

 To examine our metrics, we'll use Prometheus.

 {{% notice tip %}}
-For assistance setting up Prometheus, [Click here](/codelabs/prometheus) for a guided codelab.
+For assistance setting up Prometheus, [click here](/codelabs/prometheus) for a guided codelab.
 {{% /notice %}}

 To use the Prometheus exporter for OpenCensus C++, we'll need to update our `BUILD`, `WORKSPACE` and `metrics.cc` files